 An India Spend analysis of Reserve Bank of India (RBI) data clarifies the situation.
 Mobile banking transactions grew 175%, whereas money transacted using mobile banking grew 369% from October to October, according to the report.

-Information Management within Volatile Economic Environment
+Information Management within the Volatile Economic Environment

 Secondly, a minor inaccuracy can lead to major public agitation, as it may result in major financial tension.
 Manual tools fail to guarantee such accuracy, thus it would a completely obsolete gamble for the current situation.

-With this information, bankers can make more-informed choices, while managing cash positions and simultaneously assessing the risk related to those positions.
+With this information, bankers can make more informed choices, while managing cash positions and simultaneously assessing the risk related to those positions.

 Accurate Risk Assessment

-With CRM software you can get a 360 degree view of your customer and generate more organized data to analyze the upcoming potential risk.
+With CRM software you can get a 360-degree view of your customer and generate more organized data to analyze the upcoming potential risk.